Jubeki/laravel-code-style/README.md

 For a complete list of available rules please refer to the [php-cs-fixer documentation](https://github.com/FriendsOfPhp/PHP-CS-Fixer#usage).

-## Continuous Integration

-To automatically fix the code style when someone opens a pull request or pushes a commit check out [StyleCI](https://styleci.io).
-StyleCI wrote many of the open source fixer rules this package depends on and StyleCI's Laravel preset is the official definition of Laravel's code style.

-## Editor Support

-Any editor plugin for php-cs-fixer will work.
-Check the [php-cs-fixer readme](https://github.com/FriendsOfPhp/PHP-CS-Fixer#helpers) for more info.

 ## Releases

 A major version bump only occurs should there be a big change to the Laravel Pint project.